Tensornetworkscollaboration/Images/NeutrinoEvents/Readme.md

 b)  Browsing and semantic segmentation

-c) Convolutional neural networks for training and testing
+c) Convolutional neural networks for training and testing for open data

 These tutorials need the following background programs: